thephpleague/url/dev-master/query.md

 $query->getParamater('change', 'now'); //returns 'now'
 ~~~

-### Query::getOffsets($value = null)
+### Query::getOffsets($parameter = null)

-Returns the keys of the Query object.
-If an argument is supplied to the method.
-Only the key whose value equals the argument are returned.
+Returns the offsets associated to the current query string.
+If an argument is supplied to the method, only the offsets whose values equals the argument are returned.
+Otherwise an empty array is returned.

 ~~~php
 use League\Url\Query;

 $query = new Query('foo=bar&baz=nitro&change=nitro');